yszheda/sim-outorder_Alpha-21264-BP/README.md

-SimpleScalar sim-outorder simulator with PLRU policy cache
+SimpleScalar sim-outorder simulator with Alpha 21264 Branch Predictor
 ===

 We implement the